samvera-labs/lambda-layer-sharp-jp2/README.md

 ## Download

 A pre-built layer zip file is available on the [Releases page](https://github.com/bubblydoo/lambda-layer-sharp/releases), alongside the size of the layer.
+Zip files for both x86_64 and arm64 are available.

 ## Build